 What can I say?
 I enjoyed John Travolta more as a “cowboy”.
 Also, both of the female characters in Saturday Night Fever are really annoying, and Urban Cowboy has both Debra Winger, who worked as an auto mechanic when she wasn’t two stepping to the Charlie Daniels Band (both movies have great soundtracks even if you hate both country and “disco”), and the rich bitch who tries tries to steal John Travolta has things to admire.
 The lady is polished and rich, and she goes after what she wants.
 And the movie gives you room to forgive her at the end.

 The original article in Esquire was not exactly a short story.
-It was based on an article by Aaron Latham about who reported on the lifestyle of Dew Westbrook (Bud) and his wife Betty (Sissy) in an article called “The Ballad of the Urban Cowboy: American’s Search for True Grit” in 1978.
+It was based on an article (so not exactly one of our classic short stories) by Aaron Latham about who reported on the lifestyle of Dew Westbrook (Bud) and his wife Betty (Sissy) in an article called “The Ballad of the Urban Cowboy: American’s Search for True Grit” in 1978.

 Esquire will ask you to create an account to read the article (linked above), but you don’t have to pay anything.
 Be sure to click on the pages of the original article to see the photos.
 The truck and the trailer are exactly like the movie, and Gilley’s is real too.

 If you’ve watched the Netflix series The Ranch, the “family photos” in the opening credits show Debra Winger as Sissy, which is apt since her character in The Ranch is exactly where you could imagine Sissy ending up in life.

 Add your favorite adapted short stories and novellas below!

 1 thought on “Classic Short Stories Made Into Great Movies”